10-day Bulgaria Romania Discovery and Adventure Tour

 You will reach Bucharest in the evening and enjoy a dinner with folklore show.

 B, D,Overnight at a 4* hotel Capitol or similar in Bucharest.

 Day 10: Bucharest

 Breakfast, followed by time at leisure and saying “Good Bye” to Bucharest.
-Your guide will escort you to the airport (drop-off transfer).
+Our driver will escort you to the airport (drop-off transfer).
 End of services.

 Recommended period: April – October, valid for minimum 2 persons per booking.
 Prices are quoted in US$.

 Supplements: Accommodation in Plovdiv (1 night) during the periods of the Trade Fair: September 26 September- 01 October 2022:

 Per person in single room – 35 US$